 Testbeds should ideally involve users and stakeholders at every stage - from planning to implementation and assessment of results.

-Human-centred design and quality assurance principles
+Human-centred design and software quality assurance principles

-Human-centred design and quality assurance principles should be taken into account during the development of e-Navigation solutions.
+Human-centred design and software quality assurance principles should be taken into account during the development of e-Navigation solutions.

 Data structures